Kabocha-Network/kabocha-js.github.io/README.md

 # kabocha-js.github.io

 Simple landing and project overview page for the kabocha-js family of repos.
-It is always accessible via https://kabocha.js.org/
+It is always (pending accceptance by js.org) accessible via https://kabocha.js.org/